 You can drag the clips to switch the order and also use many different tools, such as pre-cut, crop, flip, reverse, and rotate to edit your video even more.

-Adobe Spark is an online design tool that can be used to create graphics and short videos.
+Adobe Express Video is an online design tool that can be used to create graphics and short videos.
 You have to sign up for an account to use it, but from there it’s really easy to combine videos.

 From the home page, click the big blue plus button and then select Video from the dropdown: